The ability to carry one or more offspring within the uterus of a female.

-The fetus or embryo will start from conception and continue to develop over time.
+– The fetus or embryo will start from conception and continue to develop over time.

-When childbirth occurs, it is typically between 37 and 42 weeks from conception.
+– When Childbirth occurs, it is typically between 37 and 42 weeks from conception.

-Any variation is abnormal but not always detrimental to the success of the child
+– Any variation is abnormal but not always detrimental to the success of the child.

-As medical advancement in childbirth continues – success is more likely and becomes more common.
-However, the goal is for a term pregnancy in most cases.
+– As medical advancement in childbirth continues – success is more likely and becomes more common.

-- also referred to as conception
+– Fertilization is the process and is also referred to as conception.

 - Occurs when the ovum (or egg) from a female and a sperm from a male become combined.

-- Also occurs in plants, bacteria, and other organism in separate manners
+– Also occurs in plants, bacteria, and other organism in separate manners.

-- When conception occurs than an embryo is formed
+– When conception occurs than an embryo is formed and later a placenta.

 - Depending on organism fertilization can be internal or external